Belle Glade residents fear eviction after new property owners take over

 County officials said they are aware of the situation and especially the living conditions in the building.

-"Our homeless resources team has been working with the residents in this building and assisting any of them that want our assistance in finding them replacement housing," said Commissioner Melissa McKinlay.
+"Our homeless resources team has been working with the residents in this building and assisting any of them that want our assistance in finding them replacement housing," Commissioner Melissa McKinlay said.

 If push comes to shove, Weston doesn’t want to end up on the street if he can’t find any housing.